Don't let potholes hit you in the pocket

-According to the 2018 Annual Local Authority Road Maintenance (ALARM) Survey, the state of our roads is getting worse.
-The report states that the cumulative effect of an ageing network, decades of underfunding, increased traffic and wetter winters has led to around 12% of all local roads reported as being in poor structural condition, with less than a years' life remaining.
+The AA statement echoes the 2018 Annual Local Authority Road Maintenance (ALARM) Survey, published in March 2018, which also confirmed that our roads are getting worse.
+The report stated that the cumulative effect of an ageing network, decades of underfunding, increased traffic and wetter winters had led to around 12% of all local roads reported as being in poor structural condition, with less than a years' life remaining.

 Local authorities have a legal obligation to demonstrate "reasonable care" in the maintenance of roads, under the Highways Act 1980.
 So it's important that you report potholes to your local authority because it will then have to fix them.